-The wheelchair is manufactured to meet the requirements of Medical Devices Regulation 2017/745, BS EN 12183 and ISO 7176-19 - Wheeled mobility devices for use in motor vehicles.
+The wheelchair is manufactured to meet the requirements of Medical Device Regulation (EU) 2017/745, BS EN 12183 and ISO 7176-19 - Wheeled mobility devices for use in motor vehicles.

-- The wheelchair and occupant is capable of being transported in a vehicle using an approved Wheelchair Tie Down Restraint System (WTORS). - The Upholstery meets the requirements of ISO 7176-16 and the fire and furnishing regulations SI1324.
-Other materials wherever possible are ignition retardant. - Sunrise Medical declares under its sole responsibility that this product is in conformity with the requirements of regulation 2017/745.
+- The wheelchair and occupant is capable of being transported in a vehicle using an approved Wheelchair Tie Down Restraint System (WTORS) - The Upholstery meets the requirements of ISO 7176-16 and the fire and furnishing regulations SI1324.
+Other materials wherever possible are ignition retardant.